SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 6. The request is then routed to the authorized approvers for review and validation
     - The workitems to be evaluated are accessible from the SAP Build Inbox
 7. The approver must add a comment to the request and then he can decide to approve or reject it
-8. In case the request is approved, the data are then pushed to the S/4HANA backend via an RFC call
+8. In case the request is approved, the data are then pushed to the SAP S/4HANA backend via an RFC call

 ## Download and Installation

 The following paragraphs explain how the delivered content can be setup and enabled in your SAP Build tenant.
-The repository consists of three content packages for SAP Build - one for the destination, one for SAP Buil Apps and one for SAP Process Automation - and one package containing some ABAP code for the S/4HANA system.
+The repository consists of three content packages for SAP Build - one for the destination, one for SAP Buil Apps and one for SAP Process Automation - and one package containing some ABAP code for the SAP S/4HANA system.
 To complete the setup of this scenario, please follow the instructions carefully.

 > [!Note]
 > To setup this scenario, we assume a basic technical knowledge of the SAP BTP platform (in particular related to Destination and Cloud Connector setup), SAP Build and SAP S/4HANA (in particular, on custom development).

-### :one: Setup of the content in S/4HANA on-prem/private cloud
+### :one: Setup of the content in SAP S/4HANA on-prem/private cloud
-The required function module must be manually created in the customer namespace in the target S/4HANA system - please refer to the dedicated [README](https://github.tools.sap/OSS-Outbound-Process/sap-build-approval-process-for-financial-asset-rfc/blob/main/ABAP/README.md) file.
+The required function module must be manually created in the customer namespace in the target SAP S/4HANA system - please refer to the dedicated [README](https://github.tools.sap/OSS-Outbound-Process/sap-build-approval-process-for-financial-asset-rfc/blob/main/ABAP/README.md) file.

 ### :two: Installation and configuration of Cloud Connector
-SAP Cloud Connector is required to establish a connection between SAP Build and an S/4HANA backend; therefore its configuration and operability is pre-requisites for this scenario.
+SAP Cloud Connector is required to establish a connection between SAP Build and an SAP S/4HANA backend; therefore its configuration and operability is pre-requisites for this scenario.

 > [!Note]
 > The configuration and setup of Cloud Connector is not covered by this document.